Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the protection of water, forests, nature, fishing and wildlife.

 Based on the constitutional provisions mentioned above, the primary environmental legislation is contained in the Federal Act on the Protection of the Environment and the corresponding implementing ordinances.
-The Federal Act on the Protection of the Environment and the implementing ordinances form the core of Swiss environmental legislation.
-Further, other important acts relate to specific environmental sectors – for example, the Waters Protection Act, the Forest Act and the Protection of Nature and Cultural Heritage Act.
+Further, other important acts relate to specific environmental sectors – for example, the Waters Protection Act, the Chemicals Act, the Act on the Reduction of CO2 and the Protection of Nature and Cultural Heritage Act.
+Some of the most important ordinances in this regard are the Ordinance on the Avoidance and Disposal of Waste, the Ordinance on Contaminated Sites and the Ordinance on the Environmental Impact Assessment.

 While the federation has comprehensive competence to legislate in environmental matters, the cantons are mainly responsible for implementing, monitoring and controlling environmental law.
-In addition, there is particular and independent cantonal law in the area of the protection of nature and cultural heritage.
+In addition, there is particular and independent cantonal law – for example, in the area of the protection of nature and cultural heritage.

 - The ‘sustainable development’ principle states that the natural foundations of life must be preserved undiminished for future generations.